ajo01/cloud-resume-challenge/README.md

 ### Step 11 - Frontend CI/CD Workflow

 I setup a CI/CD workflow with Github Actions so that upon every push on Git, the code will build and sync to the S3 bucket.
+AWS credentials were stored in GitHub Secrets.

 ### Step 12 - Backend CI/CD Workflow